AsgerJon/WorkToy/README.md

 DataFields holding types directly supported by ``json`` are able to rely on the default encoder and decoder.

+### DataClass

+The ``DataField`` class does little on its own, but by decorating owner classes, the class will be able to encode and decode all of its DataField instances directly.
+Keep in mind the default behaviour of relying on the ``json`` package for encoding and decoding.
+This is sufficient for builtin types, but custom classes must either implement ``json`` support directly or the owned instances of ``DataField`` should specify encoding and decoding as described above.

 ## MetaClass

 Metaclasses are certainly the most powerful tool available in Python